verdaux/BookNotes/Phrases/Impressors 11.md

 - [ ] How far do you have to reach out for that memory?
 Last night?
 - [ ] Hate the statistics, not the statistician.
 - [ ] I love making fun of billionaires
+- [ ] I'm fine, as in, "you don't have to worry about me."
+Fine.